 Packed with flavor and prepared with simple ingredients, chimichurri is a delicious and easy way to season food without extra salt or sugar (which are often dumped into other sauces).

 It also helps incorporate more anti-inflammatory foods into your meals: Parsley, a main component of chimichurri, contains a myriad of vitamins and minerals, including antioxidant vitamins A, C, and E, and an abundance of phytonutrients: health-protective chemicals that help protect people and plants from diseases.
 Plus, it’s in peak season during the summer!

 Chimichurri’s other all-star ingredient, garlic, has long been recognized as beneficial to health thanks to the sulfur compounds that are activated when the garlic clove is crushed or chopped.
 (Pro tip: Crush or chop garlic 10-15 minutes before cooking to allow these compounds to form.)

+There’s no one method for how to make chimichurri, which opens up an array of delicious possibilities.
 You can riff endlessly on chimichurri’s base components.
 For instance, add a pinch of red pepper flakes for a spicier version that’s popular in Uruguay.
 Argentinians also came up with a red variation with dried red chili and red bell peppers or chipotle peppers.